ercrema/a_matter_of_ephemerality/README.md

 Source Codes, Scripts, and Data for the paper "A matter of ephemerality.
 The study of Kel Tadrart Tuareg (SW Libya) campsites via quantitative spatial analysis"

 ## Paper Reference
-Biagetti, S., Crema, E.R., and Alcaina-Mateos, J.(2016), A matter of ephemerality.
-The study of Kel Tadrart Tuareg (SW Libya) campsites via quantitative spatial analysis, Ecology and Society, 21(1).
+Biagetti, S., Alcaina-Mateos, J., Crema, E.R.
+(2016), A matter of ephemerality.
+The study of Kel Tadrart Tuareg (SW Libya) campsites via quantitative spatial analysis, Ecology and Society, 21(1):42 http://dx.doi.org/10.5751/ES-08202-210142

 ## Author of the Repository:
 Enrico R. Crema (enrico.crema@gmail.com)